-- developing trends and technological changes in the markets we serve; - continuation of customer concentration; - spending of our customers, particularly in Europe in the second quarter of 2012 and beyond; - impact of natural disasters on our supply chain; - our strategic direction, future business plans and growth strategy; - dependence on international revenue, particularly from Europe; - dependence on contract manufacturers; - industry and customer consolidation; - · anticipated changes in economic conditions or the financial markets, and the potential impact on our business; - need to develop timely new and enhanced products; - the expected demand for, and benefits of, our products and services; - concentration of revenue sources; - · anticipated benefits of recent acquisitions and potential future acquisitions; - · statements regarding anticipated results of potential or actual litigation; - our competitive environment; - the impact of governmental regulation; - · anticipated revenue and expenses, including the sources of such revenue and expenses; and - use of cash, cash needs and ability to raise capital.
+- · developing trends and technological changes in the markets we serve; - continuation of customer concentration; - spending of our customers, particularly in Europe for the remainder of 2012 and beyond; - · impact of natural disasters on our supply chain and customers; - our strategic direction, future business plans and growth strategy; - expectation of, and dependence on, international revenue, particularly from Europe; - dependence on contract manufacturers and our distribution channels; - threat of terrorism, social and political instability and tensions among countries; - industry and customer consolidation and the related effect on capital spending by our customers; - · anticipated changes in economic conditions or the financial markets, and the potential impact on our business; - · need to develop timely new and enhanced products; - the expected demand for, and benefits of, our products and services; - concentration of revenue sources; - anticipated benefits of recent acquisitions and potential future acquisitions; - statements regarding anticipated results of potential or actual litigation; - our competitive environment; - fluctuations in our operating results and possible fluctuations in our tax rates; - the impact of governmental regulation; - · anticipated revenue and expenses, including the sources of such revenue and expenses; and - use of cash, cash needs and ability to raise capital.

 These statements are subject to known and unknown risks, uncertainties and other factors, any of which may cause our actual results to differ materially from those implied by the forward-looking statements.
-Important factors that may cause actual results to differ from expectations include those discussed in "Risk Factors" beginning on page 31 of this Form 10-Q. All forward-looking statements included in this Form 10-Q are based on information available to us on the date thereof, and we assume no obligation to update any such forward-looking statements.
+Important factors that may cause actual results to differ from expectations include those discussed in "Risk Factors" beginning on page 33 of this Form 10-Q. All forward-looking statements included in this Form 10-Q are based on information available to us on the date thereof, and we assume no obligation to update any such forward-looking statements.